Why Your New Year's Intentions Keep Failing (And What to Do Instead)

 That's the practice.
 That's the path.
 That's enough.

 If you're navigating sobriety and looking for meditation practices that actually address the real, messy, hard parts of recovery, I've created resources specifically for this journey: no spiritual bypassing, no toxic positivity, just honest tools for staying present when everything in you wants to escape.
+This offering is always free as a resource and I hope it helps.

 Postpartum Anxiety vs. New Mom Worries: How Mindfulness Can Help You Tell the Difference